 It is one of the world’s most unusual places, where rainforests grow on sand dunes at elevations of more than 656 feet, and has half of the world’s perched lakes.

-Broome, listed as one of Australia’s hidden-gem small towns.
-Apart from spending honeymoon days on Cable Beach, famous for its 14 miles of white sand and nights, and nights in some of the most gorgeous hotels and romantic vacation rentals, you can learn about nature in Broome crocodile park and forget the daily rush in Tunnel Creek.
+Broome is listed as one of Australia’s hidden-gem small towns.
+Apart from spending honeymoon days on Cable Beach, famous for its 14 miles of white sand, and nights, and nights in some of the most gorgeous hotels and romantic vacation rentals, you can learn about nature in Broome crocodile park and forget the daily rush in Tunnel Creek.

 But before you plan your visit to this hidden gem, make sure you do not wish to embark on an adventurous and fun road trip in Western Australia — Broome, along with Cape Leveque and Lagrange is best discovered by touring Australia by car.